SSpeights/PowerShellGuide/powershell-framework.md

 ## Functionality - The big picture

-Using PowerShell, you have a scripting language that allows you to execute scripts without a compiler, that makes it easier for you to script via an intuitive verb-noun cmdlet pattern, and you are speeded even more with aliases for these commands and by having robust autocomplete at the PS-prompt and in the IDE.
+In PowerShell, you have a scripting language that allows you to execute scripts without a compiler, that makes it easier for you to script via an intuitive verb-noun cmdlet pattern.
+You are speeded even more with aliases for these commands and by having robust autocomplete at the PS-prompt and in the IDE.
+Finally, if you need it, you can also leverage Microsoft .NET and COM libraries to do even more.

-And, if you need it, you can also leverage Microsoft .NET and COM libraries to do even more.
-This structure and these features not only make it easier to type commands in at the command prompt, they also make it easier to discover what you can do with PowerShell, and create powerful scripts as you'll see in the next sections.
+This structure and these features not only make it easier to script, they also make it easier to discover what you can do with PowerShell, and create powerful scripts as you'll see in the next sections.

 ## Section targets

-* Understand cmdlet structure and know features that allow to code cmdlets more comfortably
+* Understand how Powershell is structured.
-* Understand scripts and their purpose
+* Understand cmdlet structure and know features that allow to code cmdlets more comfortably.
 * Be primed to research cmdlets in the next section